nilium/snow-palm/docs/codestyle.md

 For functions that act on objects, they should be prefixed with the class name and an underscore.
 For example, `object_store_weak`.

-If a class name is lengthy, consider using an abbreviation.
+If an object's name is lengthy, consider using an abbreviation.
 Remember to avoid abbreviations that do not make sense.
-As a somewhat extreme example, `component_t` would have a method `com_msg_all_of_kind`.
+As a somewhat extreme example, `component_t` would have a method `comp_msg_all_of_kind` (not `com_` because that's reserved for common functions).

 ### Structures